revilo1882/crazy-cards/README.md

 ## Introduction

-An interactive ront end application which allow customers to enter their details and review credit cards that are applicable to their credit status.
+An interactive front end application which allow customers to enter their details and review credit cards that are applicable to their credit status.

 ## Requirements